Qiskit/rustworkx/docs/source/networkx.rst

 Matplotlib Drawers
 ^^^^^^^^^^^^^^^^^^

-The retwork function :func:`~rustworkx.visualization.mpl_draw` function is basically equivalent to the networkx function ``draw_networkx`` (it was actually originally forked from the networkx drawer).
+The rustworkx function :func:`~rustworkx.visualization.mpl_draw` function is basically equivalent to the networkx function ``draw_networkx`` (it was actually originally forked from the networkx drawer).
 However, there are some key differences to keep in mind between the networkx and rustworkx matplotlib